Events at Pierre Bottineau Library

 Poetry Reading: Coming of Age: Thursday, April 25, 6:30-7:30 pm.
 Scott Vetsch, a poet and a member of Bosso Poetry Company, will read narrative poems about growing up in Minnesota in the 60s and 70s.
 Free, registration required.

 Artist Talk: Michael Melman: Saturday, May 18, 2-4 pm.
 Local artist Melman will speak about the subject of his art: the remains of Minnesota’s pre-WWII industrial era architecture and a passing era of an American Golden Age which gave way to today’s modern cities.
 His exhibit is on display April through May at Pierre Bottineau Library.
 Museum-quality digital reproductions of his work will be available for purchase and signing.
 Free, no registration required.

 Baby Storytime: Fridays through Feb.
 22, 9:30-10 am.
 For children from birth to 24 months and their caregivers.
 Talk, sing, read, write and play together in a format especially designed for babies.
 Share books, stories, rhymes, music and movement.

-Baby Storytime: Talk, sing, read, write and play together in a format appropriate for young children.
+Family Storytime: Fridays through Feb.
+22, 10:30-11 am and Saturday Feb.
+23, 10:30-11 am.
+For children of all ages and their caregivers.
+Talk, sing, read, write and play together in a format appropriate for young children.
 Share books, stories, rhymes, music and movement.
-No registration required.
-For children from birth-24 months and their parent or caregiver.
-Fridays, March 2-May 25, 9:30 am.